Is silk ecological? Yes and no, and we'll tell you why!

 The properties of silk

-• High absorbency
+• High absorption power

-• Glossy and flexible
+• Shiny and flexible

-• Lightweight and comfortable to wear.
+• Light and pleasant to wear.

 • The strongest natural fiber known